NicoleZh/NicoleZh.github.io/index.md

 # Awards & Honors

 * **Gemalto Female Engineer Scholarship**, Tsinghua University, 2019.11
-    (Scholarship for female master students)
+    (Scholarship for the 1st female master student in Institute)
 * **Outstanding Individual in Graduate Union of Department of Computer Science and Technology**, Tsinghua University, 2018.04 & 2019.04
 * **The First Prize Scholarship**, Beijing University of Posts and Telecommunications, 2015.12
     (Scholarship for top 5% undergraduate students)